vmzakharov/dataframe-ec-json-support/README.md

 }
 ```

-Since the schema **is** stored in the Json object, it does not need to be provided to the instance of `JsonDataSet` separately.
+Since the schema **is** stored in the JSON object, it does not need to be provided to the instance of `JsonDataSet` separately.

 ```java
 JsonDataSet dataSet = new JsonDataSet("data set")